DataforGoodIsrael/ScholarsArticlesClustering/README.rst

 Credits
 =======
-Created by Samuel Jefroykin from Data For Good Israel
+Created by Samuel Jefroykin from Data For Good Israel.

-Contact us at hello@dataforgoodisrael.com
+Contact me at samuel@dataforgoodisrael.com